In this new guide, you’re going to learn how to promote your YouTube videos and get more attention to your channel.

 First, when you talk about your video’s topic, you’re naturally going to include your keyword and many of its synonyms, which will be transcribed too.

-This will help YouTube’s algorithm better understand the topic of your video, and thus, you will rank higher and faster in YouTube search.
+This will help YouTube’s algorithm better understand the topic of your video, and thus, you’ll rank higher and faster in YouTube search results.

 Second– Google will treat your transcript as a mini blog post, meaning they can index you for a bunch of queries and then maybe rank you for some long-tail keyword you’ve never even thought about.